 Penny is an Ewok?

 But as far as updates on my life go... we are still moving.
 Not sure exactly what our living situation will be yet, but we will be outta here June 15th.
 It has been decided.
 It is bittersweet, because I do love this place, especially with the sun shining and the mountains standing guard over bend like big snowy angels.
 But I am starting to get so excited about living life with my family.
 Cousins growing up together the way it was meant to be from the start.
 Friends that have known my kids since they were running around in red capes and cowboy boots.
 Neighbors who holler offerings of cold beer across the road, three front yards and a chicken coop.
 Sun faded big wheels parked in front of my driveway of unknown origin.
 A 5th dog who tries to pretend he's always been part of the pack when it's dinner time.
 Walking to the river and not caring what we're late for.
 A cozy, messy fireplace that keeps us either raging hot or frozen stiff in the winter time.
 Boxes of peaches, cherries, apples...
-A piece of ground with our name on it, the Weston name, that Russians or Koreans or Talibanis or Zombies or mean landlords can't take away from us.
+A piece of ground with our name on it, that Russians or Koreans or Talibanis or Zombies or mean landlords can't take away from us.
 A house that makes us crazy while we make it Exactly What We Want.
 I am looking forward to that.
 And mother's day, which is already awesome if Kizzie makes my coffee again.
 What more could a mom want? #footrub

 This Pendleton mug is designed after a blanket called "Female Storm".
 Strangely appropriate.